 Check before coming

-English and French are spoken at Malérargues and some Italian, Spanish, and German.
-However, it is a good idea to know some basic French phrases when traveling in this area of France, though the local people are quite accommodating to outsiders trying to make themselves understood in French.
+English and French are spoken at Malérargues in addition to some Italian, Spanish, and German.
+However, it is a good idea to know some basic French phrases when traveling in this area of France, although the locals are quite accommodating to outsiders trying to make themselves understood in French.

 Malérargues has a wireless internet connection, which you may connect to for free during your stay.
 You need a laptop with the ability to connect to a wifi system.
-Please learn how to connect your laptop to wifi before you come as the office staff are often too busy to give a lot of help with this, especially in summer.
+Please learn how to connect your laptop to wifi before your visit.
+Our office staff are often too busy to provide a lot of help with this, especially in summer.

 Food Shopping and Markets

-There are no food shops at Malérargues.
-So, if you are staying at Malérargues, please bring food (or eat before you arrive) for the evening and / or breakfast on your first day.
-In the south of France, lunch time is real.
-Most shops and services are closed from 12 to 2 or 3pm for lunch.
-Most shops are open every day until 7pm (except Wednesdays and Sundays), and some close at noon on Saturday:
+There are no shops in Malérargues.
+We therefore suggest that those staying here please plan accordingly and eat before you arrive or bring enough food for the evening and/or breakfast on your first day.
+In the south of France most shops and services are closed daily from 12 to 2 or 3pm and re-open until 7pm (except on Wednesdays and Sundays).
+On Saturdays some close for the day at noon.

-Intermarché is the nearest supermarket (on the way from Anduze to Malérargues) with good fresh fish, and it has a bakery.
-They are open on Sunday morning until midday and they also sell petrol.
+Intermarché is the nearest supermarket (on the way from Anduze to Malérargues) with good fresh fish, its own bakery, and a petrol pump.
+It is open Sunday mornings until noon.

 Terroir des Cévennes sells local produce in Thoiras, about 5 minutes by car from Malérargues.
-Here you can buy best quality cheeses, wines, bread, meat, spices and fruits and vegetables produced in the area.
-They also sell locally produced art and handicrafts; a great place to buy gifts.
-Open on Sundays but closed for lunch hours (1 to 3pm).
+Here you can buy quality cheese, wine, bread, meat, and locally grown produce.
+There is also a selection of local art and handicrafts for sale.
+Open on Sundays but closed for lunch from 1 to 3pm.

-Dietétique au Bien-être in Anduze is a near health-food store.
+Dietétique au Bien-être in Anduze is a nearby health-food store.

-There is a Market in Lasalle every Monday morning until noon and in Anduze on Thursday.
+There is a Farmers Market in Lasalle every Monday morning until noon and in Anduze on Thursday.

-Les 3 Barbus: Générargues.
-Perched on the side of a cliff overlooking a river gorge, traversed by the steam train bridge.
-You can also use their swimming pool if you come there for lunch in the summer.
+Les 3 Barbus at Générargues.
+Perched on the side of a cliff overlooking a gorge.
+You can also use their swimming pool during the lunch service in summer.

 Tel. (+33) 4 66 61 72 12

-Auberge de Valestalière: in the old village school house, you can almost imagine that you can see the sea from the terrace.
+Auberge de Valestalière.
+Located in the old village school house, you can almost imagine that you can see the sea from the terrace.

 Tel. (+33) 4 6685 45 79

-La Grange de Labahou: Good food, a good selection of regional wines for reasonable prices.
+La Grange de Labahou.
+Good food and a good selection of regional wines for reasonable prices.

 Tel. (+33) 4 66 61 98 25

-CVN pizza: Parked opposite the garage in Lasalle Thursday to Sunday evenings.
+CVN pizza truck in Lasalle.
+Parked opposite the garage in Lasalle, Thursday to Sunday evenings.